lzanini/mdbook-katex/README.md

-All KaTex equations are converted to html when the book is compiled, which allows for faster page rendering.
+All Latex equations are converted to html when the book is compiled, which allows for faster page rendering.
+See [here](https://katex.org/docs/supported.html) for supported Latex functions.

 # Basic Usage